 When it comes to natural tooth whitening, baking soda reigns supreme.
-Just search “how to whiten your teeth naturally.”
+Just search, “how to whiten your teeth naturally.”
 You’re bound to find different sites advocating the benefits of sodium bicarbonate among the mix of peppermint oils and hydrogen peroxides.
 This is no surprise.
 Baking soda, or sodium bicarbonate, is seen as one of the most effective ways to whiten one’s teeth among a slew of prescriptions.
 And it’s also very versatile as well—you can mix it with either water, hydrogen peroxide, lemon juice, apple cider vinegar, or coconut oil.
-But as with all natural methods, there’s always a danger of damaging your teeth.
-That being said, is brushing with baking soda harmful?
-And can baking soda damage enamel?
+But like with all natural methods, there’s always a risk of damaging your teeth.
+So, is brushing with baking soda harmful?
+And can baking soda hurt your enamel?

 Perhaps it’s a good time to note that sodium bicarbonate, when used sparingly, isn’t something to be worried about.
-Mixed with the right ingredients—or even on its own—and you can still get the tooth whitening results you want without too much damage to the tooth enamel.
+Mixed with the right ingredients—or even on its own—you could still get the tooth whitening results you want without too much damage to the tooth enamel.
 Nonetheless, it still has its pros and cons.
 And sometimes, the cons weigh more heavily if not done correctly.

 Sodium bicarbonate works to remove stains from teeth on two levels.
-On the first level are the surface stains, which are usually removed by scrubbing off the topmost surface of the tooth enamel.
-On the other, the alkaline nature of baking soda presumably takes out the rest of the stains by breaking them up.
+On the first level are surface stains, which are usually removed by scrubbing off the topmost surface of the tooth enamel.
+The nature of baking soda presumably takes out pesky stains by cleansing the sufrace.

 Sodium bicarbonate has an abrasive nature thanks to the way it is structured.
 When you brush your teeth with baking soda, you mainly scrub off any of the stain-causing agents before they have a chance to stick to your tooth enamel.
 If you enjoy coffee, tea, or red wine, brushing your teeth with baking soda can be an excellent way to ensure they don’t stain your teeth in the process.